Microsoft/azure-docs.pt-pt/articles/search/security-baseline.md

 - [Alertas de segurança no Centro de Segurança do Azure](../security-center/security-center-alerts-overview.md)

-**Monitorização do Centro de Segurança Azure**: Sim
+**Monitorização do Centro de Segurança do Azure**: Sim

 **Responsabilidade**: Cliente

 ### <a name="103-test-security-response-procedures"></a>10.3: Procedimentos de resposta à segurança do teste

 **Orientação**: Realize exercícios para testar as capacidades de resposta a incidentes dos seus sistemas numa cadência regular.
-Identifique pontos fracos e lacunas e reveja o plano conforme necessário.
+Identifique pontos fracos e lacunas e reavalie o plano, conforme necessário.

 - [Consulte a publicação do NIST, "Guide to Test, Training and Exercise Programs for IT Plans and Capabilities"](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-84.pdf)

-**Monitorização do Centro de Segurança Azure**: Não aplicável
+**Monitorização do Centro de Segurança do Azure**: Não aplicável

 **Responsabilidade**: Cliente